marxin/texi2rst-generated/sphinx/gfortran/gnu-fortran-command-options/options-for-directory-search.rst

   The default is the current directory.

-.. index:: fintrinsic-modules-pathdir

-.. index:: paths, search

-.. index:: module search path
+.. index:: fintrinsic-modules-pathdir, paths, search, module search path

 .. option:: -fintrinsic-modules-path {dir}

   This option specifies the location of pre-compiled intrinsic modules, if they are not in the default location expected by the compiler.